MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/winui-2.1.md

 The first open-source version of the Windows UI Library – WinUI 2.1 (released April 2019).

 WinUI gives you many of the latest Windows UX platform features, including up-to-date Fluent controls and styles, available in a way you can use right away, backward-compatible to Windows 10 Anniversary Update (14393).
-The [XAML Controls Gallery](/windows/uwp/design/controls-and-patterns/#xaml-controls-gallery) gives you samples to explore all the cool new features added to the library.
+The [WinUI 2 Gallery](/windows/uwp/design/controls-and-patterns/#xaml-controls-gallery) gives you samples to explore all the cool new features added to the library.

 Download the [WinUI 2.1 NuGet package](https://www.nuget.org/packages/Microsoft.UI.Xaml/2.1.190405004)